Blendify/blender-manual/blender_docs/manual/render/freestyle/parameter_editor/line_style/modifiers/properties.rst

 Tangent
 -------

-This modifier bases its effect on the traveling direction of the stroke evaluated at the stroke's vertices.
+This modifier bases it's effect on the traveling direction of the stroke evaluated at the stroke's vertices.